76 Fabulous 1st Grade Science Projects That Little Learners Will Love

 Difficulty: Easy / Materials: Medium

-Equip students with magnets and send them out to explore and discover which objects the magnet will stick to and which won’t.
+Equip students with magnets and send them out to explore and discover which objects the magnet will stick to and which objects it won’t.
 Record their findings on the free printable worksheet at the link.

-Learn more: Magnet Science Experiments at Fairy Poppins
+Learn more: Magnet Activities

 Kids Activities Blog